jkleiber/Operating-Systems/project2/README.txt

 If the batch file submitted to the program does not exist (or is not a file) the program closes and prints an error.

+All redirections are assumed to occur at the end of the arguments list.
+All arguments after the first redirection will be ignored by this shell.

 References
 In general, I leaned on the man pages, lecture notes, and given code for help on this assignment.
 I also looked back on what I did in project 1 (and copied